DannieCWL/mongohouse.io/README.md

 This project is currently work-in-progress, and won't get heavily focused on until:

-1. Strong interest drives extra funding in resource (engineering resource and infrastructure resource);
+1. Strong interest drives extra funding for resource (engineering resource and infrastructure resource);
 2. Proven useful and meaningful;
 3. Externally acquired/funded by third-party who is willing to take ownership/co-ownership of the project.